geddski/csstyle/README.md

   require('../csstyle')({optionSymbol: '\\-', partSymbol: '\\/', rootId: 'app'})
 ```

 **IMPORTANT NOTE** All characters besides `_` need to be escaped!
 However, if you are using dashes, only _the first one_ needs to be escaped.
-Use two backslashes to properly escape in SASS.
+Use two backslashes to properly escape.
 For example to use a forward slash to separate parts, set $csstyle-part-symbol to `\\/`.
+The generated CSS classes will then be escaped with a single backslash.

 ## FAQ